|Network: PBS||Channel(s): 11|

 - From January 1976, random stories are repeated even though there are first-run stories still yet to screen.
 (The Curse of Peladon does not screen.)

-- 7-10 March 1977: A repeat of Terror of the Autons is the only story to air in 1977.
-This story was recorded by at least two fans, which were later used by the Restoration Team to recolourise the story.
+- 7-10 March 1977: A repeat of Terror of the Autons is the only story to air in 1977 (as part of Festival '77).
+This story was recorded by at least two fans, which were later used by the Restoration Team to recolorize the story.

 - 4 January 1981: WTTW begins airing compilations with The Sun Makers.
 WTTW creates the compilations by editing together their existing copies.
 Six-part stories are made into two-part stories.